rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 </figcaption>
 </figure>

-Memory creation can also be done at specific points.
-One pattern I like: create / update memories based upon user feedback.
+Memory creation can also be done at specific points in an agent's trajectory.
+One pattern I like: update memories based upon user feedback.

 For example, human-in-the-loop review of tool calls is a good way to build confidence in your agent.
 But if you pair this with memory updating, then the agent can learn from your feedback over time.
 My [email assistant](https://github.com/langchain-ai/agents-from-scratch) does this with file based memory.